nguyenhcp2004/nomas-standalone-infra/README.md

 # Nomas Terraform - VPS Stack Deployment

-> Automated VPS deployment on DigitalOcean with Docker stacks, Nginx reverse proxy, and SSL (Let's Encrypt or Cloudflare Origin Certificate).
+> Automated VPS deployment on DigitalOcean with Docker stacks, Nginx reverse proxy, and SSL (Let's Encrypt).

 ## What This Does